proyecto26/TheJobInterviewGuide/README.md

 - [Recruiting process at Facebook](https://youtu.be/N233T0epWTs)
 - [How to Crush Your Coding Interview](https://www.facebook.com/Engineering/videos/10152735777427200/?v=10152735777427200)
 - [Careers OnAir Technical Interview Coding Demo](https://youtu.be/4NS51hRSaEE)

+## Contributing ✨
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated** ❤️.
+You can learn more about how you can contribute to this project in the [contribution guide](https://github.com/proyecto26/TheJobInterviewGuide/blob/main/CONTRIBUTING.md).

+## License ⚖️
+This repository is available under the [MIT License](https://github.com/proyecto26/TheJobInterviewGuide/blob/main/LICENSE).

 ## Supporting 🍻
 I believe in Unicorns 🦄